-option awards granted under our equity incentive plans include an exercise price equal to the closing price of our common the applicable grant date, and the grant date is always on or after the date of compensation committee approval. ion awards granted to our named executive officers typically vest at a rate of 34% on the one-year anniversary of the date nd 33% on each subsequent anniversary until fully vested, subject to the named executive officer's continued service for bany at each vesting date.
+- Afford the recipient the option to purchase shares of our common stock at a stated price per share. - All stock option awards granted under our equity incentive plans include an exercise price equal to the closing price of our common stock on the applicable grant date, and the grant date is always on or after the date of compensation committee approval. - Stock option awards granted to our named executive officers typically vest at a rate of 34% on the one-year anniversary of the date of grant and 33% on each subsequent anniversary until fully vested, subject to the named executive officer's continued service for our Company at each vesting date.